 Industry-wide, wedding photo albums will have both of the following features: a hardcover, which is composed of two rigid boards covered by some material or fabric, typically paper, canvas, leather, silk, etc.; heavy-weight, stiff pages that lay flat when opened and don’t bend or flex when turned.

-types of Wedding Photo Albums
+Types of Wedding Photo Albums

 Overlay matted albums

 Pages in overlay matted albums are mounted “overlay” style.
-The print is mounted to each side of a page and *overlaid* with a matte, which is a stiff premium cardboard with cut-outs (or “apertures”) precisely positioned and sized to frame the underlying images.
-Most manufacturers of overlay matted albums use a single print flush-mounted to the page (although not always to the very edges) and then overlaid with a matte.
-For instance, if a large overlay matted album contains a page with four images on a side, the matte does not hide four discrete prints underneath, but a single print with four images.
+The print is mounted to each side of a page and *overlaid* with a matte, which is stiff premium cardboard with cut-outs (or “apertures”) precisely positioned and sized to frame the underlying images.
+Most overlay matted albums use a single print flush-mounted to the page (although not always to the very edges) and then overlaid with a matte.
+For instance, if a large overlay matted album contains a page with four images on a side, the matte does not hide four discrete prints underneath but a single print with four images.
 This distinction is largely academic since you can’t tell the difference when handling the finished product.

-Pagemount matted albums
+Pagemount matted albums (legacy product)

 In pagemount matted albums, mattes are mounted directly to the core pages.
 Individual prints are trimmed slightly smaller than the mattes’ apertures and fitted inside them to expose an even border of the core page beneath.
-Creating pagemount albums requires intricate handwork and a lot of precision in trimming individual prints and mounting them to the pages.
+Creating pagemount albums requires intricate handwork and precision in trimming individual prints and mounting them to the pages.
 A fraction of a millimetre is the threshold between something looking right and an obvious mistake.
 Creating pagemount wedding albums is time-consuming work that’s reflected in the premium price of the finished product.